tahahasanmasood/AdvSpoofGuard/README.md

 ### Plot t-Distributed Stochastic Neighbor Embedding (t-SNE)
 To plot the t-SNE for all datasets, run `facePAD/TSNE/datasets_TSNE.ipynb`

-### Plot Computational Complexity
+### Computational Complexity
+- To compute the efficiency of different models, run `facePAD/computation_complexity/computational_efficiency/`
+- To cacluate the HTER (%) on RY for different models, run `facePAD/computation_complexity/before_advtrain_RY and after_advtrain_RY`
-To plot the computational complexity graph for different models, run `facePAD/computation_complexity/computation_plot.ipynb`
+- To plot the computational complexity graph for different models, run `facePAD/computation_complexity/computation_plot.ipynb`

 ### GradCAM Analysis
 To visually analyze GradCAM for all datasets, run `facePAD/GradCAM/GradCAM.ipynb`